Trends That Will Impact the Future of Work: Is Your Job Safe?

 The future of work might sound frightening to many people, especially those who think that they’ll lose their jobs.
 But it is just a matter of transformation and revolution.
 We’ve already lived through this before, and we’ve created new paths we can take to continue to be a part of the work field.

 Brian Kropp, chief of research for the Gartner HR practice, once said: “Business leaders must understand the large-scale shifts that are changing how people work and how business gets done.
-Then, they must apply this knowledge to their specific organisation so they can alter their strategy accordingly.”
+Then, they must apply this knowledge to their specific organization so they can alter their strategy accordingly.”